 Carnegie Mellon is known for blending technology with creativity.
 Even students in highly technical CMU majors are encouraged to take courses in design, ethics, communication, and the arts.

-This cross-pollination matters in CMU admissions.
-Admissions officers are not simply looking for perfect grades in math or science.
+This cross-disciplinary approach matters in CMU admissions.
+Admissions officers are not just looking for perfect grades.
 They are looking for students who think across boundaries.

 The Creative Side of CMU